francescoditrani/kda-flink-efo-consumer-example/README.md

 The `flink-scala` and `flink-streaming-scala` libraries need to be marked as "provided"; this means that, if we run the project locally, we are not going to find their classes in the classpath.

-To have this library loaded locally, run:
+To have these libraries loaded locally, run:

 ```
 sbt clean  "project flinkEfoConsumerLocal" run